Laron syndrome: Diagnosis

 LS should be suspected in children or adults with distinctive physical features listed above, extremely elevated serum hGH concentrations despite low serum IGF-1 levels.
 A failure of IGF-1 to increase in response to exogenous hGH (IGF-1 stimulation test) is diagnostic for LS.
 The gold standard for confirming a diagnosis of LS is to perform a genetic analysis with PCR to identify the precise molecular defect in the GH receptor gene.
 Other laboratory abnormalities include GHBP (growth hormone binding protein) levels being low in cases with mutations in the extracellular domain of the GH receptor and normal in cases with mutations in the intracellular domain.
 Low serum levels of IGFBP are non-diagnostic for LS.

 Treatment

-Administration of GH has no effect on IGF-1 production, therefore treatment is mainly by biosynthetic IGF-1.
+Administration of recombinant GH has no effect on IGF-1 production, therefore it is ineffective for the treatment of Laron syndrome.
+Instead, it is treated mainly by recombinant IGF-1.
 IGF-1 must be taken before puberty to be effective.

 The drug product Increlex (mecasermin), developed by the company Tercica, purchased by Ipsen, was approved by the US Food and Drug Administration in August 2005 for replacing IGF-1 in patients who are deficient.

 IPLEX (Mecasermin rinfabate) is composed of recombinant human IGF-1 (rhIGF-1) and its binding protein IGFBP-3.
 It was approved by the U.S. Food and Drug Administration (FDA) in 2005 for treatment of primary IGF-1 deficiency or GH gene deletion.
 Side effects from IPLEX are hypoglycemia.
 IPLEX's manufacturing company, Insmed, after selling its protein production facility, can no longer develop proteins, thus can no longer manufacture IPLEX as of a statement released in July 2009.